All About Soaker Hose to Water My Foundation | Why Use a Soaker Hose to Water My Foundation | How to Use a Soaker Hose to Water Your Foundation

 They’re not built to get water deep enough to help a foundation, nor are they built to concentrate water along the foundation’s margins, where it’s most required.

-To prevent settlement due to drying and shrinking supporting soils, concentrate water around the foundation’s edge and provide enough to maintain the soil moist for 4 to 5 feet.
+To prevent settlement due to drying and shrinking supporting soils, concentrate water around the foundation’s edge and provide enough to maintain the soils moist for 4 to 5 feet.

 Soaker hoses, which may be connected to an irrigation system, are the ideal method to achieve this.
 Soaker hoses should be installed along the perimeter of your foundation.